 A SAMPLING OF FUN SCOUT ADVENTURES THROUGHOUT THE YEAR…

-Explore new trails, discover creatures big and small, pitch a tent, use a compass, or cook over an open fire.
-Play outdoor games with your friends and family.
-Cub Scouts plan multiple activities throughout the year, including:
+Explore new trails, discover creatures big and small, pitch a tent, use a compass, cook over an open fire, and play in the great outdoors with your friends and family.
+Cub Scouts are a part of multiple activities throughout the year, including:

 Family Highlander Hikes

-Scouts sharpen their outdoor skills at this September overnight for 4th & 5th Grade Webelos Cub Scouts and their parents.
+Cub Scouts sharpen their outdoor skills at this October overnight for 1st – 3rd Grade and their parents Fri – Sat, and 4th & 5th Grade Webelos and their parents from Sat – Sun.

-Three evenings of adventure by lantern light for all 1st graders and an adult partner!
-Enjoy crafts, games, making (and eating) s’mores, and building sailboats to race in the rain gutter regatta race!
-October, Dracena Park.
+Three evenings of adventure by lantern light designed for 1st and 2nd graders and an adult partner!
+Enjoy crafts, games, making (and eating) festive treats, and building sailboats to race in the rain gutter regatta!
+In late October around the Piedmont Community Hall.

 Tree Lot Fundraiser

-Create lasting memories building your dream machine and competing in this long-standing tradition held every February.
-Open workshops are held in advance to help your child create, design and race their wooden racecar on Race Day!
+Create lasting memories building your dream machine and compete in this long-standing tradition held every February.
+Attend an open workshop in advance to help your child create, design and race their wooden car on Race Day!

-Hosted jointly by the Piedmont Police Explorers (a Boy Scout program) and Police Department, this fun-filled day for the whole family features bike maintenance and repair, a bike obstacle course, and prizes.
+Hosted jointly by the Piedmont Police Explorers (a Scout program) and the Piedmont Police Department, this fun-filled day for the whole family features bike maintenance and repair, an obstacle course, and prizes.

 Fun with Friends

-Cub Scout dens (grade and gender specific), led by trained adults, meet every other week for about an hour.
+Cub Scout dens are grade specific, led by trained adults and meet every other week for about an hour.
 Games, learning-based activities, outdoor adventures and field trips make these meetings one of your child’s favorite activities.
 Cub Scout Packs (all dens together) meet once a month to showcase activities and receive awards, and several times a year they participate in a community service project.

 Anyone is welcome to join any Pack, not just those who attend Piedmont schools.
-Contact the Council to try out one of the Packs below.
+Learn More About the Packs Here.

 “Scouts has provided our boys with opportunities to participate in challenging outdoor adventures and team building situations, practice leadership skills and build friendships while working their way through a variety of engaging achievements.
 These experiences, and the knowledge acquired along the way, will no doubt have a life-long impact on their development into well-rounded young men.”

 The Piedmont Council is fortunate to have dedicated staff and over 150 trained volunteers responsive to the needs of our youth, both boys and girls, aged 5-18.
-With their help, we continue to provide safe and relevant programs through Cub Scouts, Boy Scouts, coed Venturing, coed Explorers and coed Sea Scouts.
+With their help, we continue to provide safe and relevant programs through Cub Scouts, Scouts BSA, coed Venturing, coed Explorers and coed Sea Scouts.